OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Agonizing Blast

-*Prerequisite:* eldritch blast *cantrip*
+_Prerequisite: Eldritch Blast cantrip_

-When you cast *eldritch blast*, add your Charisma modifier to the damage it deals on a hit.
+When you cast _eldritch blast_, add your Charisma modifier to the damage it deals on a hit.

 ##### Armor of Shadows

-You can cast *mage armor* on yourself at will, without expending a spell slot or material components.
+You can cast _mage armor_ on yourself at will, without expending a spell slot or material components.

 ##### Ascendant Step

-*Prerequisite: 9th level*
+_Prerequisite: 9th level_

-You can cast *levitate* on yourself at will, without expending a spell slot or material components.
+You can cast _levitate_ on yourself at will, without expending a spell slot or material components.

 ##### Beast Speech

-You can cast *speak with animals* at will, without expending a spell slot.
+You can cast _speak with animals_ at will, without expending a spell slot.

 ##### Beguiling Influence